 I’m so scared because I don’t know what to do, nor who to turn to.
-Flashes of insights, intuition and a “knowing” that borders on the psychic has arisen in me and I don’t know if it’s a blessing or a curse.
+Flashes of insights, intuition, and a “knowing” that borders on the psychic have arisen in me and I don’t know if it’s a blessing or a curse.

 I could blame it on angels.
-I had walked a “Long Dance’ just the night before I asked two women, both of whom I believed to be strangers, if they could interpret what a depiction of an angel was holding in her hand.
+I had walked a “Long Dance’ just the night before I asked two women, both of whom I believed to be strangers if they could interpret what a depiction of an angel was holding in her hand.
 (I had placed the angel on a banner to show what my future might hold.)
-You could tell the angel held a wreath in the one hand — the one where her arm extended in a gesture awarding someone an accolade.
-But I could not tell what the un-raised hand held at her side.
+You could tell the angel held a wreath in one hand — the one where her arm extended in a gesture awarding someone an accolade.
+But I could not tell what the un-raised handheld at her side was.
 “Is it a banana peel?”
 I asked.
 “Maybe a boomerang?”

 The first woman, an art therapist, could not tell me, and I jokingly said to the other woman, that I should ask for my money back for her “art counseling.”
 That woman was an artist, who also offered no answer, but immediately spoke to the other, saying: “Are you a therapist?
 My best friend (So & So Hopkins) works in that field.”
 [Fake name partially added.]

 “She was my supervisor,” the therapist said in genuine surprise.
 “I’ve been trying to contact her for some time now.”